College football in Ireland: 1988

+1989

+The second annual Emerald Isle Classic was held at Lansdowne Road on 2 December 1989.
+In the contest, Pittsburgh defeated Rutgers by a final score of 46–29 before a crowd of 19,800.

+1991

+On 16 November 1991, an NCAA-sanctioned American college football game was played at the Gaelic Grounds in Limerick.
+The game, marketed as the Wild Geese Classic, coincided with the 300th anniversary of the Flight of the Wild Geese of 1691 and was named for the Irish soldiers who resisted the Siege of Limerick.
+The game matched NCAA Division I-AA teams Fordham and Holy Cross with Holy Cross winning 24–19.

+While the Gaelic Grounds had a capacity at the time of about 50,000 people, the game had an attendance of approximately 12,000.
+According to a contemporary report in the New York Times, some of the local Irish attendees (including the sports editor from the Limerick Leader) queried how substitutions could be made freely between plays.
+And, while some were unfamiliar with "linebackers and end-arounds", the attendees "did recognize high hang-time punts".

+1993

+The 1993 Emerald Isle Classic was scheduled to be played at Fitzgerald Stadium in Killarney.
+To be played on October 9, the game was to have been a matchup against Yankee Conference rivals UMass and Rhode Island.
+In August 1993, the game was relocated from Ireland to McGuirk Stadium in Hadley, Massachusetts after it was determined the game would be a financial loss for the participating schools.

 1996

 In 1996, Notre Dame and the United States Naval Academy began a second American football event in Ireland called the Shamrock Classic.
 The event, played at Croke Park, drew a slightly smaller crowd than the first Emerald Isle Classic.
 Notre Dame won the game over Navy, setting the record for the longest winning streak over an annual collegiate opponent at 33 wins (Notre Dame added 10 additional wins to the streak, which remains the all-time record at 43 consecutive victories).

 2012

 A return trip by the teams in 2012, held at Aviva Stadium, was confirmed by the two schools and stadium management in September 2010.
 The Emerald Isle Classic was tied to the Irish tourism initiative The Gathering, which sought to encourage members of the Irish diaspora (especially in the U.S.) to visit their ancestral home in 2013.
-The first advance sellout for a sporting event in the two-year history of Aviva Stadium, 15,000 tickets sold in less than two hours, and about 35,000 Americans went to Dublin.
-The 2012 game aired live in parts of Europe as well as the U.S. The U.S. Navy docked an amphibious-assault warship in Dublin before the game.
-While the event was successful from a tourism perspective, it was marred by the poor treatment of the sport locally by the game organisers.
-Consequently, the originators, who had allowed the name "Emerald Isle Classic" to be used in 2012, transferred the intellectual property relating to the event, including the trademarks for the event name to the Irish American Football Association in 2015 for 'safe keeping'.
+The first advance sellout for a sporting event in the two-year history of Aviva Stadium, 15,000 tickets sold in less than two hours, and about 35,000 Americans travelled to Dublin.
+The 2012 game also aired live in parts of Europe as well as the U.S.

+The game provided a huge boost to the Irish economy, estimated to be approximately €100 million.

+A total of six players who featured in the Emerald Isle Classic for Notre Dame went on to be selected in the 2013 NFL Draft.
+Most notably, Tyler Eifert was selected in the first round by the Cincinnati Bengals.